Naomi Lebowitz: Dickens, Manzoni, Zola, and James: The Impossible Romance Co-authored with Ruth Newton (1990)

 Lebowitz collaborated with her twin sister, independent scholar Ruth (Gordon) Newton, to produce a literary study focused on authors who, they argued, refused to yield their "moral passion" to social and historical conventions.
-The Impossible Romance explicates novels by Charles Dickens, Alessandro Manzoni, Emile Zola, and Henry James to demonstrate that these novelists create powerful narratives by exploiting "the dramatic autonomy and collision of the historical and spiritual spheres."
+The Impossible Romance explicates novels by Charles Dickens, Alessandro Manzoni, Émile Zola, and Henry James to demonstrate that these novelists create powerful narratives by exploiting "the dramatic autonomy and collision of the historical and spiritual spheres."
 Novels that embrace the "impossible romance" of history and spirit do so by seeking to adapt traditional narrative forms with experimental energy.
 Thus, "the novels of these authors remind us of spiritual possibilities that may still be wrested from history."

 Reviewing for Comparative Literature Studies, Gregory Maertz summarized the study's themes and called it "elegantly written and ambitious."
 He noted the authors' combination of two important theoretical arguments, the philosophical and the formal, lauding a "sensitivity bordering on Johnsonian openness in their assessment of [the] value of human experience—as reflected in the biographies of writers as a key to understanding some of the most prized examples of the nineteenth-century novel in Europe and America."

 While this co-authored book aligns with Lebowitz's humanist approach in her work, it also advances the discussion by proposing that "the unrivaled power and tension in the best works" of these four novelists "are derived precisely from the authors' imaginative experimentation with the dialectic structure of this perpetual opposition."